INN/docs/projects/revenue-development-sprints/readme.md

 *Week 1*  What's Your Purpose?
 Before participating in the Week 1 Hangout, please fill out a Lean Canvas to describe your organization's purpose.
 If you have already participated in another Sprint, you may have one already.
 Please review and update it.
 Fill out Section 1 of your revenue development plan template (which describes the current state of your organization in terms of where your money goes and how it is spent).

-*Week 2* Strengths & Weaknesses Identify your organization's strengths and weaknesses when it comes to online audience.
-Before participating in the Week 2 Hangout, fill out the Channels portion of the revenue development plan template.
+*Week 2* Strengths & Weaknesses Identify your organization's strengths and weaknesses when it comes to revenue.
+Use the plan template to outline your major goals for the next three quarters.

 *Week 3* Show Your Plan You will do a five-slide presentation -- not of your plan, but of your buddy's plan.
 Come to this session with a complete revenue development plan.